 READER.
 I also prefer to slightly rearrange the columns, and here is my single-hit decision in the OpenRules format:

 Like for the Bureau Strategy I use the decision names “Affordability” and “Risk Category” instead of “Post-Bureau Affordability” and “Post-Bureau Risk Category”.

 AUTHOR.
 And you are right, because when this decision model will be executed as a part of the post-bureau or pre-bureau processing the actual values of the decision variables “Affordability” and “Risk Category” would be defined outside of this decision model.

-I also like the way you used a “stepper” inside your rules going from the left to right.
+I also like the way you applied a stair-like approach inside your rules going from the left to right and top to bottom.
 It shows that you actually covered all possible combinations.
 Why did you leave Risk Category for the last two rules empty?

 READER.
 Because we already analysed Risk Categories DECLINE and HIGH, and I didn’t want to create 4 additional (but identical) rules for 3 remaining categories (MEDIUM, LOW, VERY LOW).
 Basically in this case, the empty cell means “others”.

 AUTHOR.
 Very good.
 Please complete this decision model in the already established way.

 READER.
 The above rules use variable “Bankrupt” and “Credit Score” that are defined inside business concept “Bureau Data”.
 So, my glossary will look as follows:

 As it will be a stand-alone decision model, we do not have to differentiate between Pre-Bureau Affordability and Pre-Bureau Affordability and will use only one decision variable “Affordability”.

 While the spec use affordability logic as an opportunity to demonstrate the use of different boxed expressions, I’d recommend you to stick to basic decision tables.
 You are again in the driver’s seat.